Economy of Chile

-The Economy of Chile is a market economy and high-income economy as ranked by the World Bank.
-The country is considered one of South America's most prosperous nations, leading the region in competitiveness, income per capita, globalization, economic freedom, and low perception of corruption.
-Although Chile has high economic inequality, as measured by the Gini index, it is close to the regional mean.
+The economy of Chile is a developing market economy.
+It is classified as a high-income economy by the World Bank, and is recognized as one of the most prosperous countries in South America.
+Chile leads the region in areas such as competitiveness, income per capita, globalization, economic freedom, and low levels of perceived corruption.
+Despite its prosperity, Chile experiences significant economic inequality, as reflected by its Gini index, though this is close to the regional average.
+Among Organisation for Economic Co-operation and Development (OECD) countries, Chile has a robust social security system, with social welfare expenditures amounting to approximately 19.6% of GDP.

-In 2006, Chile became the country with the highest nominal GDP per capita in Latin America.
-In May 2010 Chile became the first South American country to join the OECD.
-Tax revenues, all together 20.2069% of GDP in 2013, were the second lowest among the 34 OECD countries, and the lowest in 2010.
-Chile has an inequality-adjusted human development index of 0.722, compared to 0.720, 0.710 and 0.576 for neighboring Argentina, Uruguay and Brazil, respectively.
-In 2017, only 0.7% of the population lived on less than US$1.90 a day.
+In 2006, Chile achieved the highest nominal GDP per capita in Latin America.
+In May 2010, it became the first South American nation to join the OECD.
+However, tax revenues, which were 20.2% of GDP in 2013, remained the second lowest among the 34 OECD countries, having been the lowest in 2010.
+Chile's inequality-adjusted Human Development Index (HDI) was 0.704, compared to 0.747 for Argentina, 0.720 for Uruguay, and 0.577 for Brazil.
+As of 2017, only 0.7% of Chile's population lived on less than $1.90 per day.
+According to statistics of the Chilean government, 20.9% of the population continues to be affected by multidimensional poverty.